 I was moving again in the morning darkness and I was feeling good, passing Josh as he was packing up his sleep system.
 A nice climb and fast descent brought me to Franschhoek, I did not stop as I was determined to ride on to Stellenbosch before resupplying.
 I was entering the suburbs of Stellenbosch under spectacular skies as the rising sun put on a memorable show.
 I had a huge feeling of gratitude come over me, to be here in this new land on this adventure.
 I was present, completely in the moment and loving it.

 Nothing much was open except for a petrol station, a bikepackers most common resupply point.
-Limited vegan options, a very average coffee and a staff member with no smile made it a disappointing stop after such a great early morning ride.
+Limited vegan options, very average coffee and a staff member with no smile made it a disappointing stop after such a great early morning ride.
 Josh rode in, we chatted briefly before I set off again out of town and into the hills.

 I really enjoyed Bainskloof Pass, a sealed road with a perfect gradient and amazing views looking back to the Cape Wineland’s.

-The Cederberg section is dry and vast with no re supply options, although there are a few Lodges.
+The Cederberg section is dry and vast with no re-supply options, although there are a few Lodges.
 After riding many hours in the darkness I eventually pulled over to set up camp just off the roadside after 975kms

-As I enjoyed my sit down meal and re set I checked the tracker to see that Jimmy Ashby was not too far up the road and Abdullah and Benky were tearing it up at the front of the race.
+As I enjoyed my sit-down meal and re-set I checked the tracker to see that Jimmy Ashby was not too far up the road and Abdullah and Benky were tearing it up at the front of the race.
 I was happy with where I was, feeling good and sticking with my plan of sleeping at least 4 hours every night.
 I was about 180kms off the front of the race at this point, and the next section was a tough one with little or no resupply, I wondered could the leaders keep up this phenomenal pace.

 I knew there was a couple of service stations just past the border, so I pushed on.
-The border control was frustratingly slow, comical at times, even though it was super quiet.
-I re supplied as the sun went down and rode on northwards into a new land under dark skies punctuated by a carpet of stars.
+The border control was frustratingly slow, and comical at times, even though it was super quiet.
+I re-supplied as the sun went down and rode on northwards into a new land under dark skies punctuated by a carpet of stars.
 I rode 70 odd kilometres before setting up my tent for a few hours rest.

 Soon I was riding again as the morning light danced on the jagged mountains.
-I enjoyed my first morning in Namibia and after some hours i rode into the important resupply town of Rosh Pina.
+I enjoyed my first morning in Namibia and after some hours I rode into the important resupply town of Rosh Pina.
 I loaded up on water and food and then got a new SIM card for my phone.
 This was a process in itself and took longer than I would have liked.

 A long sealed road stretch through the Namib Desert eventually brought me to the small settlement of Aus.
 The service station looked closed but there was a few guys next door in a small room.
 I pretty much emptied the shelves of crisps and Water before they casually mentioned there was a hotel around the corner.
-I could not resist my second sit down meal of the race, in amongst a couple of groups of German tourists.
+I could not resist my second sit-down meal of the race, in amongst a couple of groups of German tourists.

 I was once again riding into the darkness knowing I had a 200km plus stretch through some remote desert.
 Some welcome tailwinds had me gobbling up the kilometres initially, but this did not last and soon the need to sleep overcame me.
 The next morning was so spectacular, as the desert changed colours before my eyes.

 The now infamous D707 Road took me close to 9 hours to get through.
 It was painfully slow at times with deep sand bringing me to a complete standstill at times.
 Another aspect that I had not encountered before was corrugations hidden in the sand.
 I would be gaining speed and going faster and then all of a sudden would hit these momentum killers, sometimes falling over into the hot sand.
-I was regretting that I had nt pushed on last night in the cooler temperatures, as now I was out here in the midday sun with very little options for shade.
+I was regretting that I hadn’t pushed on last night in the cooler temperatures, as now I was out here in the midday sun with very little options for shade.
 All there was to do, was push on, this was my hardest day of the race!

 Like a desert Oasis Betta camp appeared, shimmering with the promise of cold drinks, I rolled in exhausted.
 I ordered pasta from the quiet Cafe/shop and proceeded to consume litres of various liquids, attempting to quench my thirst.
 I was revived and replenished and was ready to greet the evening as the sun began to drop and the amazing desert pastel colours dazzled me once again.
 After dark, a vehicle pulled up with a couple inside, after chatting briefly they told me they lived close by.
 I think they were a little confused as to why I would be riding after dark out here.
 Sadly I was riding through, what I imagine is a beautiful park under darkness with only my K Lite beam shining ahead.

-I continued on, suddenly surprised by noise in the bush, turning on my headlight revealed a large number of Zebras scampering up a hill .Obviously I spooked them as much as they spooked me.
-I was feeling good, even after the gruelling day, I pushed on for my only all nighter of the race, arriving at Seisriem before 6am, meaning nothing was open.
+I continued on, suddenly surprised by the noise in the bush, turning on my headlight revealed a large number of Zebras scampering up a hill.I spooked them as much as they spooked me.
+I was feeling good, even after the gruelling day, I pushed on for my only all-nighter of the race, arriving at Seisriem before 6 am, meaning nothing was open.
 My biggest concern was water, I was starting to get low.
 I had about 85kms to get to Solitaire so I pushed hard to get there before the temperatures rose.
 Once again the sunrise was spectacular.
 Herds of wild animals grazed in the distance.
 Oryx, a large antelope with long spear like horns were plentiful, and very impressive as they galloped across the parched terrain.

 Solitaire was a very welcome and necessary resupply.
-I was motivated and with 265kms to the finish at Windhoek I knew I was heading into my last night on this spectacular course.
+I was motivated and with 265kms to the finish at Windhoek, I knew I was heading into my last night on this spectacular course.
 I knew there was a lodge just off course but was unsure if I was too late to get food and water.
-I rode in, it seemed quite, reception was empty but I walked in through a few doors.
+I rode in, it seemed quiet, and the reception was empty but I walked in through a few doors.
 I found some people around a large outdoor dining table.
 It was the managers and some guests.
 They had some food left over that I devoured as they told me tales of Abdullah and benkys visit the previous day.
 I left the lodge probably after 9 pm with hopes of pushing through to the finish.
 Unfortunately, less the 2 hours later I was swerving on the quiet gravel roads struggling to keep my eyes open.
 Sleep was necessary and probably the best idea as the next section would bring some bigger hills rising to over 2,000 meters.

 This was an incredible adventure firmly etched in my memory, the course brought me through such magical terrains, I rode solo for the most part but the locals I met were super friendly and welcoming.
 At no point did I feel unsafe.

-Ultra distance bikepack racing is a constant learning for me, especially when tackling new countries and cultures and the Rhino Run has been another deeply enriching experience.
+Ultra-distance bikepack racing is a constant learning for me, especially when tackling new countries and cultures and the Rhino Run has been another deeply enriching experience.

 9 Days 8 Hours 49 Minutes